-The “last mile” is a phrase that can trace its origins to the communications industry, characterizing “the final leg of the telecommunications networks delivering communications connectivity to retail customers, the part that actually reaches the customer.”
+The “last mile” is a phrase that can trace its origins to the communications industry and describes, “the final leg of the telecommunications networks delivering communications connectivity to retail customers, the part that actually reaches the customer.”

-Over the last several years there has been considerable investment and optimization of the lead management process with marketing automation systems.
+Over the past several years, there has been considerable investment and optimization of the lead management process with marketing automation systems.
 These pieces of technology are designed to optimize the middle part of the funnel and nurture a prospect until they are ready to engage in the sales process.
-They capture and score online behaviors like web site visits, collateral downloads, and email campaign opens/clicks until they meet a threshold to be considered a “sales ready lead.”
+They capture and score online behaviors like website visits, collateral downloads, and email campaign opens and clicks until they meet a threshold to be considered a “sales-ready lead.”

-At this point of hand off from marketing to sales, many processes shift gears to the customer relationship management (CRM) system as the focal point of activity where opportunity management, tasks, pipeline status and forecasting are maintained.
-This also is where the marketing’s role shifts from demand creation to supporting the sales process through sales enablement.
+At this point of hand-off from marketing to sales, many processes shift gears to the customer relationship management (CRM) system as the focal point of activity where opportunity management, tasks, pipeline status, and forecasting are maintained.
+This is also where the marketing role shifts from demand creation to supporting the sales process through sales enablement.

-But too often, intentionally or unintentionally, marketing’s effort in sales enablement is akin to the ugly stepchild of lore.
-Marketing loves to focus on creating Marketing Qualified Leads (MQLs), but spends much less time ensuring that sales has everything they need to close those leads.
+But too often, intentionally or unintentionally, sales enablement become akin to the ugly stepchild of lore.
+Marketing teams love to focus on creating Marketing Qualified Leads (MQLs), but spend much less time ensuring that sales has everything they need to close those leads.

 Sales representatives, meanwhile, are asking for more content and better tools to help them close sales.
-(And, yes, sadly, we realize that often the problem exists in the sales representatives not being able to find the great content that marketing creates.)
-Therein lies the bottleneck of the last mile.
+(And, yes, we realize that often the problem lies with the sales representatives’ inability to find the great content that marketing creates.)
+That’s where the bottleneck of the last mile forms.

-The marketing team should take a “full funnel” view and have a keen interest in everything occurring at every point in the process.
+The marketing team should take a “full-funnel” view and gain a keen interest in everything occurring at every point in the process.
 This is the promise of the revenue lifecycle marketer.
 Similar to the communications network, the amount of time, money, and effort expended to get to this “last mile” interaction is irrelevant if the sales representative is not prepared, doesn’t have the right content available, or is not making the most out of every sales pitch.

-Before marketing teams spend hundreds of thousands more dollars for incrementally more leads, they should fix the any bottlenecks they have in the last mile, and make their sales teams more effective closing the leads they spent so much money to obtain.
-Not only will this improve their conversion rates and ROI across all existing campaigns, but might, just might, garner a “Hey thanks, marketing!
+Before marketing teams spend thousands of more dollars for incrementally more leads, they should fix any bottlenecks they have in the last mile and make their sales teams more effective in closing the leads they spent so much money to obtain.
+Not only will this improve their conversion rates and ROI across all existing campaigns, but might, just might, garner a, “Hey thanks, marketing!
 Nice work!” from the sales team.